 In practice, asylum seekers referred by SEF to CPR in the framework of admissibility procedures (including Dublin) and accelerated procedures on the territory benefit from housing at CAR or in other facilities (e.g. hostels, apartments or rooms in private accommodation) provided by CPR (see Types of Accommodation), along with a monthly allowance of € 150 per adult, € 50 per child below the age of four, and € 75 per child over the age of four to cover food and transport expenses.

-In the case of unaccompanied children in the regular procedure and at appeal stage, CPR provides for material reception conditions in kind such as housing, food, clothing, transportation, school supplies, sports activities, haircuts, as well as a monthly allowance for personal needs that varies according to age: € 10 for children up to the age of 10; € 12 for children between the age of 11 and 14; and €16 for children aged 15 and over.
+In the case of unaccompanied children in the regular procedure and at appeal stage, CPR provides material reception conditions in kind such as housing, food, clothing, transportation, school supplies, sports, social and cultural activities, capacity-building and personal development activities, haircuts, as well as a monthly allowance for personal needs that varies according to age: € 10 for children up to the age of 10; € 12 for children between the age of 11 and 14; and €16 for children aged 15 and over.
 Unaccompanied young people in pre-autonomy stage are responsible for managing their own monthly allowance of €150.

 In the regular procedure or pending an appeal against a rejection decision during the admissibility stage or in an accelerated procedure, the financial allowance provided by ISS and by SCML is expected to cover all expenses.
 SCML provides an additional monthly support in cases of severe economic vulnerability (which are often linked to the extremely high costs of accommodation).
-In 2020, 62 applicants were covered by this measure.
-ISS has also confirmed that in 2020 it has provided further support for housing expenses (first two months of rent upon presentation of a lease proposal) and that, when deemed justified following assessment, additional support for housing and other expenses can be granted.
+In 2021, 37 applicants were covered by this measure.
+ISS has also confirmed that in 2021 it has continued to provide further support for housing expenses (first two months of rent upon presentation of a lease proposal) and that, when deemed justified following assessment, additional support for housing and other expenses can be granted.

 The monthly allowance for all expenses is calculated in accordance with the percentages of the social pension set out in the Asylum Act, as mentioned above, albeit with a regressive percentage per additional member of the household.

-While in previous years, the amount of the allowances granted by ISS and SCML was the same, according to the information provided by the organisations, this was not the case in 2020.
+While in previous years, the amount of the allowances granted by ISS and SCML was the same, according to the information provided by the organisations, this has not been the case since 2020.
 According to ISS, an audit carried out in 2020 concluded that the “social support allowance for food, clothing, transport and hygiene items” could not, according to Article 57(3) of the Asylum Act, be combined with the “complementary allowance for personal expenses and transport”.
-According to the information provided by SCML, the amounts of the financial allowances were the same that applied in 2019.
-Consequently, the amounts applied were as follows:
+According to the information provided by SCML, the organisation continued to follow the previous model to determine the amount of the financial allowances it granted.
+Consequently, in 2021, the amounts applied were as follows: